pfsense/docs/source/vpn/ipsec/connecting-to-cisco-ios-devices-with-ipsec.rst

 Connecting to Cisco IOS Devices with IPsec
 ==========================================

-This page describes how to configure IPsec to connect pfSense and a Cisco IOS router with IPsec capabilities.
+This page describes how to configure IPsec to connect pfSense® router and a Cisco IOS router with IPsec capabilities.

 Example Network
 ---------------